by Dr. Araceli Venegas-Gomez, QURECA Ltd. This article has been republished with permission. The original can be found on the QURECA web site here.

 By 2030, China aims to have expanded its national quantum communications infrastructure, developed a general quantum computer prototype, and constructed a practical quantum simulator.

-It is estimated that the Chinese government has invested around $10b in quantum technologies, however this figure has not been officially confirmed .
+It is estimated that the Chinese government has invested around $10b in quantum initiatives, however this figure has not been officially confirmed .

 Russian scientists have been developing cornerstones of quantum technologies for many decades.
 Quantum research in Russia is supported by both governmental and industrial entities .